mdibella-dev/artlyris-theme/README.md

 # ARTlyris
-WordPress theme for the ARTlyris website
+WordPress theme for the ARTlyris website.

 <br>